DynTylluan/mcbooks/books/unsigned_vantablack420_dyntylluan.md

 # Unsigned by vantablack420 and DynTylluan

 ## About
-Guestbook book written by vanta and DynTylluan called `unsigned_vantablack420_dyntylluan.md` - located at -64 / 58 / 283.
+this is a ugestbook book that was credited to both [vantablack420](https://namemc.com/profile/vantablack420.1) and [DynTylluan](https://namemc.com/profile/DynTylluan.1) called `unsigned_vantablack420_dyntylluan.md`.
+It is located at -64 / 58 / 283.

 The room that this is located in used many building blocks.